-Construction Safety Apps
+The Best Construction Safety Apps

 Do They Really Make a Difference?

 The problems associated with using paper to manage your site’s safety and claims reporting are well known but often ignored.
-Whether it’s struggling to accurately report an incident when it happens because you can’t find the right form, or lacking SDS sheets and training records when you need them most, using paper at a construction site is less than ideal.
-If you’re not using a construction safety app, you may be missing a solution that could drastically simplify how you improve site safety and reporting.
+Whether it’s struggling to accurately report an incident when it happens because you can’t find the right form, or lacking SDS sheets and training records when you need them most, using paper at a construction safety site is less than ideal.
+If you’re not using a construction apps, you may be missing a solution that could drastically simplify how you improve site construction safety and reporting.

 Why does the construction industry rely so heavily on paper to manage job sites?
 For many, it’s because “it’s how it’s always been done.”
 But as construction projects continue to grow, and safety leaders take on more responsibility how will you continue to ensure safety?

-Quick and simple mobile reporting from the field
+Construction Safety Apps: Quick and simple mobile reporting from the field

 When things go wrong at a job site, they can go very wrong.
 What if you could find information on what to do quickly and document everything within 60 seconds, right from your smartphone?

-Accurate safety data at all times
+Accurate safety app data at all times

 The worst part about using paper is that all the information recorded within a paper-based form that is not usable until it’s converted into a spreadsheet.
 Not only does that take time, but it creates potential data accuracy concerns.
 What happens if someone misplaces the form, or improperly records the information?
 How will you fix it, or even know that it’s wrong?